Will I need a visa to travel to Ireland to study?

-On approval, you will get a temporary residency permission stamped into your passport.
+On approval, you will get a temporary immigration permission stamped into your passport.

-If you are not an EU/EAA/Swiss national and will be staying in Ireland to study for more than 90 days, you will have to register at the Garda National Immigration Bureau (GNIB) in Dublin or locally if you are living outside the Dublin metropolitan area.
-You will be issued with a Certificate of Registration (more commonly known as a 'GNIB Card' - see below for example).
-You will need to bring the following to be issued with the card:
+If you are not an EU/EAA/Swiss national and will be staying in Ireland to study for more than 90 days, you will have to register at the Burgh Quay Registration Office in Dublin or locally if you are living outside the Dublin metropolitan area.
+You will be issued with a Certificate of Registration (commonly known as a 'GNIB Card' - see below for example) and an extended passport stamp.
+You will need to bring the following to be issued with the card and stamp:

 Visit the GNIB section of the Garda website for up-to-date information on registration locations outside Dublin, opening times and methods of payment.

-My student visa is due to expire.
+My certificate of registration card is due to expire.
 How do I renew it?

 Where can I get further information?